Oahu Dining & Local Food

 If you find yourself on Oahu’s iconic North Shore, you’d be remiss not to visit one of the state's oldest and most revered shave ice spots: Matsumoto's.

-Founded all the way back in 1951, this family-owned store can be found just off the Kamehameha Highway in Haleiwa.
-They offer all the classic familiar flavors like cherry, grape pina colada, and so on.
-They offer some surprising original flavors too, like Ramune.
+Founded in 1951, this family-owned store is just off the Kamehameha Highway in Haleiwa.
+It offers classic flavors like cherry, grape, pina colada, and so on, as well as some surprising original flavors, like Ramune.

 Loco Moco on Oahu

-Loco moco is such incredibly serious business in Hawaii that elections are regularly held to determine the reigning champion of loco moco production.
-Thanks to a Hawaii Magazine’s vote, we now know that popular consensus puts the state’s best loco moco in Honolulu.
+Loco moco is such a severe business in Hawaii that elections are regularly held to determine the reigning champion of loco moco production.

-The Liliha Bakery is nearly as old as loco moco itself, having first opened its original location at 515 North Kuakini St all the way back in 1950.
-Today, they have 4 locations - 3 in Honolulu and one that just opened in Waikiki at the International Marketplace.
+The Liliha Bakery is nearly as old as Loco Moco itself.
+It first opened its original location at 515 North Kuakini St in 1950.
+Today, it has four locations—three in Honolulu and one that just opened in Waikiki at the International Marketplace.

 Affiliate Disclosure: We may earn commissions from some travel partners (like Amazon or Expedia) which helps us maintain this site.
 These links are at no extra cost to you and don't impact our honest & unbiased recommendations.
 Remove all the ads →